Next Start

 What Is an O2 Sensor?

-A vehicle’s exhaust system is important for many reasons.
 When a car’s being driven, it produces waste gases that need to be carried away from the engine.
-The exhaust system plays a key role in managing emissions and ensuring fumes are expelled properly.
+The exhaust system in a vehicle plays a crucial role in managing emissions and expelling fumes.
+The oxygen sensor, also known as an O2 sensor, is a key component of the exhaust system that measures the amount of unburned oxygen in the exhaust.

 Keep reading to find out more about how the O2 sensor works within the exhaust system and why it’s so important.